isralduke/thatbook/21-ecclesiastes.md

 > <a name="10:16">10:16</a> Woe to you, O land, when your king is childish,
 > and your princes feast in the morning!
 > <a name="10:17">10:17</a> Blessed are you, O land, when your king is the son of nobility,
-> and your princes feast at the proper time—with self-control and not in drunkenness.
+> and your princes feast at the proper time — with self-control and not in drunkenness.
 > <a name="10:18">10:18</a> Because of laziness the roof caves in,
 > and because of idle hands the house leaks.
 > <a name="10:19">10:19</a> Feasts are made for laughter,